dhanendraverma/Daily-Coding-Problem/README.md

 - - - -

 ### Problem 346
 This problem was asked by Airbnb.

-You are given a huge list of airline ticket prices between different cities around the world on a given day.
-These are all direct flights.
+<br>You are given a huge list of airline ticket prices between different cities around the world on a given day.
+These are
+all direct flights.
 Each element in the list has the format `(source_city, destination, price)`.

-Consider a user who is willing to take up to `k` connections from their origin city `A` to their destination `B`.
-Find the cheapest fare possible for this journey and print the itinerary for that journey.
+<br>Consider a user who is willing to take up to `k` connections from their origin city `A` to their destination `B`.
+Find
+the cheapest fare possible for this journey and print the itinerary for that journey.

-For example, our traveler wants to go from JFK to LAX with up to 3 connections, and our input flights are as follows:
+<br>For example, our traveler wants to go from JFK to LAX with up to 3 connections, and our input flights are as follows:
 ```
 [
     ('JFK', 'ATL', 150),